On this page

 Information you give us

-When you submit our contact or demo-request form, we collect the details you provide — typically your name, email address, phone number and the contents of your message.
-You choose what to include in your message.
+When you submit our contact or demo-request form, including the optional contact form shown when using the live demo repeatedly, we collect the details you provide, typically your name, email address, phone number, company and the contents of your message.
+You choose what to include.

 Information we collect automatically